Benjovengo/SolidityChallenge/README.md

 ### Install

-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/Benjovengo/SolidityChallenge.git`
-2. Install the dependencies: npm install
+2. Install the dependencies: `npm install`

 ### Deploy

-1. Start a local Ethereum network with Hardhat: npx hardhat node
+1. Start a local Ethereum network with Hardhat: `npx hardhat node`
-2. Compile the contracts: npx hardhat compile
+2. Compile the contracts: `npx hardhat compile`
-3. Migrate the contracts to the local network: npx hardhat migrate
+3. Migrate the contracts to the local network: `npx hardhat migrate`

 ### Test

-1. Start a local Ethereum network with Hardhat: npx hardhat node
+1. Start a local Ethereum network with Hardhat: `npx hardhat node`
-2. Run the tests: npx hardhat test
+2. Run the tests: `npx hardhat test`

 ### Use

-1. Start a local Ethereum network with Hardhat: npx hardhat node
+1. Start a local Ethereum network with Hardhat: `npx hardhat node`
-2. Use the deployed contract by interacting with it through a web3 interface, such as the Hardhat console: npx hardhat console
+2. Use the deployed contract by interacting with it through a _web3 interface_, such as the Hardhat console: `npx hardhat console`

 ### Notes